joshcherno/MARVELus/README.md

 The search results are pulled directly from the Marvel API, allowing access to real-time comic data.
 Users can add comics to their collections for easy management and reference.
 ### 3. Personal Comic Book Collection
-Each user has a dedicated space to view and manage their saved comic books.
+Users get a dedicated space to view and manage their saved comic books.
 Users can remove items from their collection or update notes about individual comics.
 ## Technologies Used
 ### Front-End: